 Oh, the joy of growing an olive tree!
-Even though it’s associated to warm Mediterranean weather, cold also plays a crucial part in olive bearing.
+Even though olive is associated to warm Mediterranean weather, freezing cold also plays a crucial part in olive bearing.

-Let’s check how temperature influences olive trees, especially freezing.
+Let’s check how low temperatures influence olive trees, especially freezing.
 Learn about hardening your olive tree and how to regrow your olive tree if ever it has died.